 My ambition really ramped up in 2010 when I started working for myself and realised I had already visited 35% of the world, so why not really go for it.
 Since then, I have been extremely opportunistic at finding opportunities to visit new countries while working, so it might be a side trip to Uruguay when I am in Sao Paolo on business, or an indirect flight back to London from Miami via Jamaica.
-I also take the long way home almost every time I go to NZ, and therefore have become at expert at finding unusual flight connections (my favourite so far was constructing a London to Auckland itinerary via Brunei, East Timor, Nauru, Marshall Islands, Tuvalu, Kiribati and Tonga!).
-I also take off with my lovely hubby on nice trips to visit places we are both excited about – a few weeks eating in Japan or a few weeks hiking in the US National parks.
-Very occasionally I am blessed with a friend joining me on a voyage (thanks Tamara for meeting me in Ethiopia, Rob for coming to Uzbekistan and Lena to North Korea) but mostly I am happy travelling solo.
-I also enjoy revisiting places (notably South Africa, Thailand, Colombia, Argentina, and Uzbekistan), and when the weather is fine it is hard for me to resist putting on my backpack and hiking in NZ or in the french alps depending on the season.
+I also took the long way home every time I went to NZ, and am an expert at finding unusual flight connections (my favourite so far was constructing a London to Auckland itinerary via Brunei, East Timor, Nauru, Marshall Islands, Tuvalu, Kiribati and Tonga!).

 My lovely hubby comes on nice trips to visit places we are both excited about – eating in Japan or hiking in the US National parks.
 Very occasionally I am blessed with a friend joining me on a voyage (thanks Tamara for meeting me in Ethiopia, Rob for coming to Uzbekistan and Lena to North Korea) but mostly I am happy travelling solo. .